LLNL/units/README.md

 This software was developed for use in [LLNL/GridDyn](https://github.com/LLNL/GridDyn), and is currently a work in progress.
 Namespaces, function names, and code organization is subject to change, input is welcome.

 ## Purpose
 A unit library was needed to be able to represent units of a wide range of disciplines and be able to separate them from the numerical values for use in calculations.
-The main driver is converting units to a standardized unit set when dealing with user input and output.
+The main driver is converting units, often represented by strings, to a standardized unit set when dealing with user input and output.
 And be able to use the unit as a singular type that could contain any unit, and not introduce a huge number of types to represent all possible units.
-Because sometimes the unit type needs to be used inside virtual function calls which must strictly define a type.
+Sometimes the unit type needs to be used inside virtual function calls which must strictly define a type.
 The library also has its origin in power systems so support for per-unit operations was also lacking in the alternatives.

 It was desired that the unit representation be a compact type(<=8 bytes) that is typically passed by value, that can represent a wide assortment of units and arbitrary combinations of units.
 The primary use of the conversions is at run-time to convert user input/output to/from internal units, it is not to provide strict type safety or dimensional analysis, though it can provide some of that.
 This library does **NOT** provide compile time checking of units.
 The units library provides a library that supports units and operations on them where many of the units in use are unknown at compile time and conversions and uses are dealt with at run time, and may be of a wide variety of units.